oTranscribe/oTranscribe/README.md

 ... and more!

+### Support this tool

+oTranscribe was [built by Elliot Bentley](https://www.muckrock.com/news/archives/2018/aug/06/otranscribe-joining-muckrock-and-documentcloud/) and is hosted and maintained by [MuckRock Foundation](https://www.muckrock.com/).
+Your donations help us keep oTranscribe up and running.
+Consider making a [donation today](https://www.muckrock.com/donate/)!

 ### Download a copy

 Although a [web version](http://otranscribe.com/) is available, you can install oTranscribe anywhere by following these steps: